Do you know how to enjoy the Disney Resort Christmas decorations for FREE? And yes I did put the words free and Disney

 A Disney Springs must is to walk-through the majestic Christmas Tree Trail.
 Each Christmas tree is highly themed to a Disney fan favorite attraction, resort, and more that’s complete with music and snow!

 No visit to Disney Springs during the holidays would be complete without seeing Santa Claus.
-He will be there ready to snap a photo with you!
+He will be there ready to snap a safe photo with you!

 2. Animal Kingdom Lodge Resort Christmas Decor